 The District uses Google Drive as our primary method of file storage.
 As an educational institution, we are granted unlimited storage for each employee account; this also allows your files to be available from any internet-connected computer, simply by logging into your account.
 File sharing can be accomplished using Google Drive's "Sharing" and "Team Drive" features.

 How do I access Google Drive?

 You can access Google Drive from any internet-connected computer or smartphone by visiting:

-If you are using a district-owned iMac (teacher station in classrooms, some offices) or Macbook (Apple laptop), we provide an application called "Google Backup & Sync".
+If you are using a district-owned iMac (teacher station in classrooms, some offices) Macbook (Apple laptop), or Windows laptop we provide an application called "Google Drive".
 This application syncs (mirrors) the contents of your Google Drive folder to your computer, making all your Drive files available offline.
 A shortcut to your local Drive folder is placed on your desktop; the folder itself is stored in "/Users/[your username]/Google Drive/".

 How do I put my files into Google Drive?